 We have developed guidelines to assist local authorities in the implementation and enforcement of the new legislation.
 UKHospitality and other key trade associations have worked with us and Food Standards Scotland (FSS) to develop guidance for FBOs in the catering and food service industry.

-Industry guidance on acrylamide mitigation has also been developed by various food sectors at national and EU level including the acrylamide tool box maintained by Food Drink Europe.
+Industry guidance on acrylamide mitigation has also been developed by various food sectors at national and international level including the acrylamide tool box maintained by Food Drink Europe.